visual-layer/fastdup/README.md

 </table>

 ## Data Enrichment
-The notebooks in this section shows how you can enrich your visual dataset using various models supported in fastdup.
+The notebooks in this section shows how you can enrich your visual dataset using various foundation models supported in fastdup.

 <table>
    <tr>